imanghafoori1/laravel-nullable/README.md

 Now we are sure $user is not null and we can sleep better at night !

+An other advantage is that, if you use nullable and you forget to write a test that simulates the situations where null values are returned, phpunit code coverage highlights the closure you have passed to the ->getOrDo() (or similar methods) as none-covered, indicating that there is a missing test.

+but if you return the object directly, you can get 100% code coverage without having a test covering nully situations, hence hidden errors may still lurk you at 100% coverage.

 ### Q & A :